sIncerass/ELSA/README.md

 You can use the python package manager of your choice (*pip/conda*) to install the dependencies.
 The code is tested on the *Linux* operating system.

-2. To reproduce our main results, for `sentence level` ELSA model, you can change the configuration file `elsa_test.yaml` by setting the
+2. To reproduce our main results, for the representation learning phase of ELSA, you can change the configuration file `elsa_test.yaml` by setting the

    ``````
    cur_lan: "fr" or "jp" or "de"